-In very simple terms, medical negligence is the maltreatment of patient by a healthcare provider, doctor or medical practitioner.
+In very simple terms, medical negligence is the maltreatment of a patient by a healthcare provider, doctor, or medical practitioner.
 The word ‘maltreatment’ covers a very broad spectrum, so we will try to explain it in the context of medical negligence.
 Maltreatment occurs when the standard of medical care provided to the patient falls below the acceptable standard as specified by the concerned medical authority.
 Now this definition of maltreatment alone is insufficient.
 To further explain, we will discuss some common types of medical negligence.

-Misdiagnosis is one of the most common types of errors made be doctors.
+Misdiagnosis is one of the most common types of errors made by doctors.
 Failing to diagnose or diagnosing a totally wrong condition falls into this category.
 It can lead to the patient getting incorrect treatment, which can worsen the condition.

-Another common complaint by victims of medical negligence – this happens when patient is operated on unnecessarily and non-invasive techniques could have provided the solution.
+Another common complaint by victims of medical negligence – this happens when the patient is operated on unnecessarily and non-invasive techniques could have provided the solution.

 As the title suggests, you can make this claim if the medication provided to you was wrong and unneeded for the ailment you suffer from.
-Apart from not curing the problem, incorrect medication can have adverse effects on body.
+Apart from not curing the problem, incorrect medication can have adverse effects on the body.
 It may result in grievous and permanent damage.

 Administration of the wrong type or strength of anesthetic agent can have disastrous consequences.
-Under dosage can leave the patient awake during the operation and over dosage can have equally dire results.
+Under dosage can leave the patient awake during the operation and overdosage can have equally dire results.

 Medical Devices and Products